Facebook pixel

 Yellow “23%” placed in front of a gray background with coding numbers flowing down.
 It represents the 23% projected growth rate for web developers in the next decade.

 Choosing a front-end technology can often be challenging because there are so many options available.
-Here is a list of the top 10 front-end technologies you should know in 2023 and beyond.
+Here is a list of the top 10 front-end technologies you should know in 2024 and beyond.

-Best 10 front-end technologies
+A list of the best 10 front-end technologies

 Any company that wants to improve user interaction, productivity, website or app aesthetics should consider adopting front-end technologies.
 Given the existing landscape of technologies, many front-end technologies for the web stand out.

 The top 10 front-end technologies listed below are predicted to rule the market in the coming years.
+Our Front-End Web Designer, Jeremy Cavender, shares his insight and experience with a few of these technologies.

 1. AngularJS